ThomasFrans/rust-webshop/README.md

 # Rust Webshop
 A fictional webshop that sells stickers to put on your laptop, written in Rust using Rocket, Diesel and sqlx.
 This project started because I had just completed an assignment to write a webshop in PHP, and felt like Rust could do it better.
 It appears I was right, as development in Rust hans't only been simpler, but also much more fun!
 I hope that this can be an example/inspiration for other people who want to start with web development in Rust, but don't really know where to start.

+# Code style
+- Clippy is completely broken when using Rocket macros, so clippy isn't used at all.

 # Crates used
 - Rocket: Used as the web server;
 - Diesel: Originally used for both the ORM capabilities and the migrations, but now only for migrations;